MayankKumarSingh1/SpamClassifier/README.md

+## SpamClassifier
-The Spam Classifier is a machine learning application developed in Python that identifies and classifies messages as spam or not spam.
+The Spam Classifier is a machine learning web developed in Python that identifies and classifies messages as spam or not spam.
 This project utilizes various algorithms and techniques to achieve high accuracy in spam detection.

-Features:
+## Features:
   Text Classification: Classifies messages as spam or ham (not spam).
   Machine Learning Algorithms: Implements various algorithms such as Naive Bayes, Support Vector Machines, and Logistic Regression.
   Data Preprocessing: Cleans and preprocesses text data for better model performance.